|Corporate Governance Guidelines|

 1. Number of Committees

 The Board currently has four committees: (i) Audit, (ii) Compensation (iii) Governance and Nominating, and (iv) Risk Management.
 There may, from time to time, be occasions on which the Board may want to form a new committee or disband a current committee depending upon the circumstances.
-Each committee shall comply with the independence and other requirements established by applicable law, including SEC and NYSE rules.
+Each committee shall comply with the independence and other requirements established by applicable law, including U.S. Securities and Exchange Commission and NYSE rules.

 The Audit Committee selects the Company's independent auditors; monitors the independence and effectiveness of the independent auditors; pre-approves audit and permitted non-audit services; and evaluates the Company's accounting principles, internal controls, disclosure controls and procedures, financial reporting, and procedures relating to internal auditing functions and controls.
 The Audit Committee may also review and approve certain related-party transactions.